awslabs/amazon-kinesis-client/README.md

 ### Latest Release (2.2.1 - June 28, 2019)
 [Milestone#32](https://github.com/awslabs/amazon-kinesis-client/milestone/32)
-* Add periodic logging of the the state of the thread pool executor service.
+* Add periodic logging of the the state of the thread pool executor service, that executes the async tasks submitted to and by the ShardConsumer
 * Add logging of failures from RxJava layer.
   * [PR#559](https://github.com/awslabs/amazon-kinesis-client/pull/559)